maros/Zway-Rain/README.md

 Will be called whenever rain starts.

+# Events

+## rain.start, rain.stop

+Emits an event when rain start or stop is detected

+## security.rain.alarm

+Emits a security event (same structure as the SecurityZone module events) when rain starts while an open window was detectet

 # Virtual Devices

 This module creates a virtual binarySensor device that indicates the current